Frequently Asked Questions

 Note on Cell & Data Connectivity

-Our part of Wyoming county (Perry, Silver Lake, Castile) has 4G coverage in the majority of areas and 5G in a few locations.
+Our part of Wyoming County (Perry, Silver Lake, Castile) has 4G coverage in the majority of areas and 5G in a few locations.
 For example, on the west half of the Silverlaken Estate there is 5G while the eastern half is limited to 4G coverage due to location of the towers and topography of the land.

 - If your phone is set for “5G only” then you will experience dead spots in coverage along the waterfront at Silverlaken as well as downtown Perry.